junzeye/validate-medcalc-labels/README.md

 ## Overview

+This repository contains the data artifacts from a case study on scalable benchmark maintenance using [MedCalc-Bench](https://openreview.net/pdf?id=VXohja0vrQ), a [benchmark](https://web.archive.org/web/20250905181753/https://github.com/ncbi-nlp/MedCalc-Bench) for evaluating LLMs on clinical score computation.
+We demonstrate a physician-in-the-loop maintenance pipeline that combines agentic LLM verifiers with automated triage to concentrate scarce clinician attention on contentious instances.

-This repository contains the data artifacts from our physician-in-the-loop validation and systematic relabeling of [MedCalc-Bench](https://openreview.net/pdf?id=VXohja0vrQ), a [benchmark](https://web.archive.org/web/20250905181753/https://github.com/ncbi-nlp/MedCalc-Bench) for evaluating LLMs on clinical score computation.
-We show that a non-trivial fraction of original labels diverge from physician judgment, and that training on revised labels yields meaningful performance difference in downstream RL alignment.
+We do not position our relabeling as a replacement for the benchmark; instead, we use MedCalc-Bench as a case study to argue that LLM-assisted benchmarks in safety-critical domains must be treated as _living documents_ with transparent, repeatable, and systematic maintenance protocols.
+Our results show that a non-trivial fraction of original labels diverge from physician judgment, and that training on maintained labels yields meaningful performance differences in downstream RL alignment.

 **Note:** Our work examines the [MedCalc-Bench dataset](https://github.com/ncbi-nlp/MedCalc-Bench/tree/72748cc0c454ac9d9531494e6180940de03d8470/dataset) released with its 2024 NeurIPS publication (now renamed to "v1.0"), which was the official version available when we ran the LLM pipeline experiments in July–August 2025.
-A revised ["v1.2"](https://huggingface.co/datasets/ncbi/MedCalc-Bench-v1.2/tree/acb17912657c084f5bf08b8fd029812f84630497) was recently released by the benchmark creators in November 2025 but did not specify how they changed the data generation methodology; so it is not covered by our analysis.
+A revised ["v1.2"](https://huggingface.co/datasets/ncbi/MedCalc-Bench-v1.2/tree/acb17912657c084f5bf08b8fd029812f84630497) was released by the benchmark creators in November 2025.
+Ongoing revisions by benchmark creators are expected and healthy; our results are intended to motivate transparent revision methodology and routine re-auditing, rather than to claim priority over any particular correction.

 ## Repository Structure